Amsterdam: public transport tickets & passes

 Where is the GVB day ticket valid?

-The GVB day ticket is valid on the entire network of trams, metro and GVB buses.
+The GVB day ticket is valid on the entire GVB tram, underground and bus network.

 If your destination or accommodation is outside the validity area, you might be interested in the Amsterdam Region Travel Ticket (see below).
 This ticket is valid for the entire region around Amsterdam.